-The ASV offers three publications sold through Amazon.com
+The ASV offers five publications sold through Amazon.com

-The book includes six chapters that cover Virginia history from initial settlement through the 20th century plus one that deals with the important role of underwater archaeology.
-Written by prominent archaeologists with research experience in their respective topic areas, the chapters consider important issues of Virginia history and consider how the discipline of historic archaeology has addressed them and needs to address them .
-Changes in research strategy over time are discussed , and recommendations are made concerning the need to recognize the diverse and often differing roles and impacts that characterized the different regions of Virginia over the course of its historic past.
+Edited by Clarence R. Geier.
+Chapters cover Virginia history from initial settlement through the 20th century, plus one which deals with the important role of underwater archaeology.
+Written by prominent archaeologists with research experience in their respective topic areas, the chapters consider important issues of Virginia history and consider how the discipline of historic archaeology has addressed – and needs to address — them.
+Changes in research strategy over time are discussed, and recommendations are made concerning the need to recognize the diverse and often differing roles and impacts that characterized the different regions of Virginia over the course of its historic past.
 Significant issues in Virginia history needing greater study are identified.

+By Clarence R. Geier and Martha W. McCartney.
 This book introduces the reader to the historical and archaeological evidence of a significant Colonial Period habitation on the James River believed to have been seriously impacted by 17th and 18th century floods and hurricanes.
 The interpretation of the Henrico Glebe Site, located within Henrico Parish Glebe lands at Varina, opens the door to a discussion of the role of the Church of England in the Virginia Colony and the types of housing parish leaders were obliged to provide to the clergy.
 Included is a rigorous discussion of Virginia legislation and parish records, as well as a physical description of the diverse residences and service buildings based on archeological findings.
+Paperback.

 ARCHEOLOGY RESOURCES AND ARTICLES

 COVA is dedicated to the preservation and study of Virginia’s archaeological resources, fostering public awareness, knowledge, and support for the preservation of Virginia archaeology, and acts as an independent professional advisory group for the Virginia Department of Historic Resources.

 Virginia Department of Historic Resources